Simplyalex99/EECSCalculator/README.md

-- Now click on the gpa calculator icon and then enter your choice.
+- Now click on the gpa calculator icon(click on puzzle icon then look for "gpa calculator") and then enter your choice.
 You can now see your gpa of choice whenever you need to!

   **Note: Must also be on one of the webpages specified in the  description to calculate your choice of gpa**